< All Posts

 What has received far less attention is the billions of dollars that universities spend on goods and services every year, and how poorly most of that spend is managed.
 Procurement in Australian higher education is, with a handful of exceptions, immature, fragmented, and operating well below the standard that would be expected in any similarly sized commercial organisation.
 The consequence is that universities are paying more than they need to for everything from IT services and facilities management to laboratory consumables, travel, and professional services, while cutting the academic staff and programmes that define their core mission.

-This article covers where the procurement opportunity sits in Australian universities, why it has been neglected, and what a structured approach to university procurement looks like.
+This article covers where the procurement opportunity sits in Australian universities, why it has been neglected, and what a structured approach looks like.

-The addressable procurement spend for a large Australian university, that is, the spend that can be influenced through structured procurement activity, typically sits between $300 million and $800 million per year.
+The addressable procurement spend for a large Australian university sits between $300 million and $800 million per year.
 For a mid-sized regional university, the figure is lower but still significant: $100 million to $300 million.

-University procurement operates under constraints that differ from commercial organisations in ways that affect how improvement programmes need to be designed.
+University procurement operates under constraints that affect how improvement programmes need to be designed.

 Decentralised decision-making.
 Universities are inherently decentralised.
 Faculties, schools, research centres, and professional service divisions operate with significant autonomy.
 Procurement decisions are often made at the faculty or departmental level by academics and administrators who have no procurement training, no visibility of the university's total spend in a category, and no commercial incentive to seek the best deal.
-This decentralisation creates fragmentation: the same category of goods or services is procured by multiple business units, from different suppliers, at different prices, on different terms.
+The same category of goods or services is frequently procured by multiple business units, from different suppliers, at different prices, on different terms.

 Academic culture.
 There is a cultural resistance in many universities to corporate-style procurement disciplines.
-Academics view their purchasing decisions as an extension of their academic freedom, and any process that constrains their choice of supplier, product, or service can be perceived as bureaucratic interference.
-This perception needs to be managed carefully: effective university procurement works with the academic culture, not against it.
+Academics view their purchasing decisions as an extension of their academic freedom, and any process that constrains their choice of supplier or product can be perceived as bureaucratic interference.
+Effective university procurement works with the academic culture, not against it.

 Complex stakeholder environment.
 Universities serve multiple stakeholders: students, academic staff, professional staff, research funding bodies, government, industry partners, and the broader community.
 Procurement decisions often involve trade-offs between cost, quality, sustainability, local economic impact, and research requirements.
 A laboratory purchasing a specialist reagent for a funded research project has different procurement needs from the facilities team renewing a cleaning contract.

 Compliance and probity requirements.
 Public universities are subject to government procurement policies and public accountability requirements.
-They must demonstrate value for money, probity, and transparency in their procurement activities.
-In some states, they are subject to the same or similar procurement frameworks as government agencies.
+They must demonstrate value for money, probity, and transparency.
+In some states, they are subject to the same procurement frameworks as government agencies.
 These requirements add process overhead but also provide a framework within which structured procurement can operate effectively.

 Long procurement cycles.
 University governance structures mean that significant procurement decisions often require approval through committees, councils, or executive teams.
 This adds time to procurement cycles and requires procurement teams to plan further ahead than they might in a more agile commercial environment.